istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/index.md

 You can configure the following tracing options in Istio:

-1. Random sampling rate for percentage of requests that will selected for trace generation.
+1. Random sampling rate for percentage of requests that will be selected for trace generation.

 1. Maximum length of the request path after which the path will be truncated for